vibetuned/ln-vox/MAC_TEST_REPORT.md

   `novels/test/alice/` to the first 3 files: Gutenberg boilerplate page (334 chars — see finding F4), Chapter I (11.9k chars), Chapter II (11.3k chars). `--skip-sync` passed since the book is truncated.
-- Also tested `ingest-epub` on the user-supplied Little Prince EPUB (`epubs/little_prince/`): extraction works, but that EPUB's whole body is a single spine section, so it lands as one 77k-char "chapter" + a 204-char title page.
-Fine as an extractor test, wrong shape for a pipeline smoke test — Alice used instead.
-(Not a bug: chaptering is keyed to EPUB spine structure by design.)

 ## Phase 1 — mlx_lm.server standalone